 - To see the MD/PA/NP or RN, there is no charge for the actual visit.
 Regarding billing for all other services, please go to the Billing section under General Information on this site.

 In an effort to reduce student wait times and to improve scheduling for patients needing same day care Hammond Health Center now requires ALL visits to be by appointment only.
-We will no longer see patients on a walk-in basis.

 A NOTE TO YOUR PROFESSORS THAT YOU WERE SEEN AT THE HEALTH CENTER